About this Session

 Blake Ascione

 Blake has been performing in the South Australian musical theatre scene since his debut in Therry society's production of Big Fish in 2016.
 Since then he has worked with HMC on the two productions and three State Opera of South Australia and Elder Conservatorium collaborations being Die Fledermaus, Don Pasquale and Dido and Aeneas.
-In 2020 Blake took part of Shane Warne the Musical, presented by Segue Productions at the Adelaide Fringe Festival.
-This was his last credit before this COVID-19 business went and ruined everything.
+In 2020 Blake took part in Shane Warne the Musical, presented by Segue Productions at the Adelaide Fringe Festival.
+Recently Blake performed as Cinderella's Prince and the Wolf in Into the Woods.

 Casmira is an experienced performer and teacher with a great passion for storytelling.
 Highlights have included performing the role of ‘Violet’ in Davine Productions’ Violet (for which she won the TASA award for Best Female Performance 2017) and 'Fantine' in the G&S Society's production of Les Misérables (for which she was nominated for a Curtain Call: Best Female Performance 2018).